Seviyan Recipe (Sweet Vermicelli)

 4. Meanwhile add sugar to a pot.
 I used half cup but you can use up to 3/4 cup.
 We prefer not too sweet so I used less.

-6. Allow the sugar to dissolve completely and bring it to a boil.
+6. Allow the sugar to dissolve completely and bring it to a rolling boil.

 10. Do not cover it.
-Add some chopped nuts.
-If you have mawa you can add 4 tbsps of it now.
+Add some chopped & fried nuts.
+Lastly if you have mawa you can add 4 tbsps of it now.
 It is optional.

 When it cools down a bit, fluff it up with a fork.
 Serve sweet vermicelli warm or hot.